 Nilupak is a snack dish in the Philippines made out of either mashed cassava, sweet potatoes or cardaba bananas wrapped in banana lead and served with margarine.

 I remember my grandmother used to make these when I was a child and I totally forgotten about this snack until recently I saw one served in a Filipino gathering we had attended.
 I immediately noted it down so I can remember to cook it at a later time.
 There are several challenges in making this one as authentic as possible as we don’t have the proper fresh ingredients here so I ended up using all frozen items, like the banana leaf and cassava.
-For the grated coconuts I used desiccated coconut soaked in coconut cream to achieve the same effect.
+For the grated coconuts I used desiccated coconut soaked in coconut milk to achieve the same effect.
 I can say it was a success and ended up bringing some of it to another gathering we attended where it was devoured in a matter of seconds.

 - 500g grated cassava